 Commenting on the acquisition, “Danesmoor’s strength clearly lies in its excellent team of staff & I was keen to compliment them by bringing my expertise on the business side.
 The nursery is an excellent facility but has been in need of some TLC & investment.
 With the commencement of a new outdoor space & a refresh of the building itself, we hope to enhance further the positive environment for the children.
 If you are or have been a client of Danesmoor, please help to support our growth by spreading the word in person & through recommendations & sharing on social media.
 If you have any recommendations for improvements, please feel free to drop us a line.”

 To discuss your childcare needs, please contact us on 01325355010, firstname.lastname@example.org or via Facebook Message.

-As you will be aware, Danesmoor House Day Nursery are offering places for the Government funded 30 hours free childcare from September 2017 (subject to status).
+As you will be aware, Danesmoor House Day Nursery are offering places for the Government funded 30 hours free childcare to children from the term after their third birthday.

 To book your 30 hours free with us you will need to register online at https://childcare-support.tax.service.gov.uk/.
 You will then receive a code, which we will need along with your National Insurance number and the child’s birth certificate for us to gain the funding.
 If we do not receive this information unfortunately you will not be able to access the free 30 hours.

-The 30 free hours are for 38 weeks of the year only but can be stretched over 52 weeks of the year.
+There are a number of ways in which this free offer can be structured and our intention as always is to ensure that we are as flexible as we can possibly be to ensure that all eligible parents are able to access childcare when they need it.
+The 30 free hours are for 38 weeks of the year only, This is the equivalent of 3 full days at the setting for 38 weeks of the year but can be stretched over 52 weeks of the year.
 This equates to 1140 hours a year, which is 21.92 hours a week for 52 weeks.

 We understand that each family has difference childcare needs, so please contact us to discuss your requirements and then we can work out your individual plan for you.